cloudmaven/documentation/pages/ccs/ccs_precis.md

 ### What is the impact on other disciplines?

-This work included as one of its seven focus topics the security of data that are moved, managed and analyzed on the public cloud.
-The cloud solution involves (particular to AWS) a virtual private cloud construct which guarantees isolation of the data from the web and other elements of the cloud.
-Furthermore data encryption can be required and guaranteed (at rest and in motion) and access logging is facilitated to track who comes in contact with what.
-Together with best practices this ensemble essentially guarantees data security for a given project where the largest threat is (as one might expect) human error.
+This work included as one of its focus topics the security of data that are moved, managed and analyzed on the public cloud.
+The cloud solution involves (particular to AWS) a virtual private cloud construct that guarantees isolation of the data (i.e. unauthorized data access via internet is virtually impossible).
+Furthermore data encryption can be required and guaranteed (at rest and in motion) and access logging is facilitated to track parties that come into contact with the secured data.
+Together with best practices this ensemble of technologies essentially guarantees data security for a given project where the largest threat is (as one might expect) human error.

-A signal impact of our data security work can be cited from hydrological science: Proprietary data (for example river stage) received from countries can be sequestered on private subnetworks and used to force or validate hydrological models with no risk of public dissemination.
-Model results *are* intended to be shared in turn
+A signal impact of our data security work can be cited from hydrological science: Proprietary data (for example river stage) received from countries can be sequestered on private subnetworks and used to force or validate hydrological models with no risk of public dissemination of those data.

-thaimpacted by is to engage in what amounts to a science technology transfer, specifically the public value of information that proceeds from scientific expertise.

-The NASA-sponsored High Mountain Asia Team project is using data security practices

-While this is not a panacea it solves several important problems in data privacy with implications across the physical sciences, across biological sciences, and across medical research.

-Describe how the findings, results or techniques that were developed or improved, or other products from the project made an impact or are likely to make an impact on other disciplines.
-8000 chars.
-†
+Extending beyond hydrology and the proprietary 'national asset' nature of water resource data: Our group has been in contact with research teams from other disciplines looking for a cloud-based data security template.
+These include researchers from clinical trial research, disease and epidemiology, laboratory medicine (for example annotation of genomic markers), genomics, demography, business, and data centers that have some degree of contact with sensitive data.
+Our progress in this area is helping to build the cyberinfrastructure of data security on the public cloud.

 ### What is the impact on the development of human resources?

-HR development in science, engineering and technology.

-Prior notes abbreviating 'Dr. Fatland' as 'Rob':
+Needs section on training up, not classing out.

-Rob's approach has been to *jump start* a community of practice and develop a growing toolkit of constructs for UW faculty, staff and student researchers, specifically, AWS and Azure cloud resources.
+Jump start a community of practice and develop a growing toolkit of constructs for UW faculty, staff and student researchers, specifically, AWS and Azure cloud resources.

 In so doing, he has identified and empowered researchers at all levels to acquire and share the skills neede to be effective CI engineers.

-Rob: Outreach projects: Close collaboration with eScience Institute: Accumulate and track a variety of research challenges amenable to cloud.
+Outreach projects: Close collaboration with eScience Institute: Accumulate and track a variety of research challenges amenable to cloud.

-Rob: Paired these challenges with motivated staff and students.
-Wove beginnings of a resilient cloud-focused social fabric where researchers could come with problems; where researchers could access cloud tools and constructs needed.
+Match to motivated staff and students.

+Wove beginnings of a resilient cloud-focused social fabric where researchers could come with problemsi.

+Researchers could access cloud tools and constructs needed.

 Collaborative support.

 Challenge: companies Boeing MSFT AWS Google

-Rob has empowered and coached staff, graduate and undergrads to engage with admin and tech frameworks.
-AWS and Azure.
+Empower and coach staff, graduate and undergrads to engage with admin and tech frameworks.

 ### What is the impact on physical resources that form infrastructure?

--- facilities, laboratories, instruments --

-### What is the impact on institutional resources that form infrastructure?
+Research teams are rapidly improving their table tennis skills, having emptied their server rooms and installed high-quality ping pong tables.

 ### What is the impact on informational resources that form infrastructure?

-### What is the impact on technology transfer?

--- commercial technology or public use --

-### What is the impact on society beyond science and technology?

-'nothing to report'
+The GitHub repository-based [coudmaven.org](http://cloudmaven.org) website is the principle informational resource proceeding from this work.
+The website captures basics of cloud computing, provides links to instructional resources online, and follows cloud case studies at the level of tutorials.
+These enable subsequent research teams to accelerate the pace at which they can build cloud-based research computing tools, workflows, websites, data repositories and other data-arc solutions.